jtsternberg/DsgnWrks-Instagram-Importer/readme.md

 ## Changelog ##

+### 1.3.4
+* Bug fix: Some checkboxes were not displaying the saved value.

 ### 1.3.3
 * Occasionally update the stored user's data from the instagram API to keep it fresh.